JReuningScherer/Team-Solar/devtools/README.md

 ## `commandSpammer`
 This is a PlatformIO project made to run on an Arduino Leonardo.
-When pin 2 is high, the Leonardo will repeatedly send a string.
-The string is set by sending a string to the Leonardo terminated with a linefeed character (`\n`).
+When pin 2 is high, the Leonardo will repeatedly send a string over UART.
+The string is set by sending a string to the Leonardo over the USB serial connection terminated with a linefeed character (`\n`).

 ## `QuickNDirtyPowerToggle`